nathan-barrett/talking-page/README.md

 ## Description

-_An HTML webpage designed to show off the features of our resort.
-Styled With CSS, it has rich design and eye-catching flair._
+_An HTML webpage designed to show off the basics of JavaScript and jQuery._

 ## Setup/Installation Requirements